-Note that this calendar provides a broad outline of significant days within major faith traditions, as well as ethnic and cultural celebrations.
+This calendar provides a broad outline of significant days within major faith traditions, as well as ethnic and cultural celebrations.
 We encourage you to use this calendar and add to it as you wish.
 We hope this helps you become more aware, recognize our colleagues’ days of observances/holidays, and avoid the unintentional exclusion of those whose faith/religious traditions are not currently observed nationally.
-Note that Jewish and Islamic holidays begin at sundown the previous day and end at sundown on the date listed.

 2023 Inclusive Holiday/Interfaith Observation Calendar

 01 - New Year’s Day

 The first day of the year in the Gregorian calendar is commonly used for civil dating purposes.

 16 - Martin Luther King, Jr. Day